 These easy mini tarts made with a store-bought pie dough and your favorite jams or marmalades come together in 10 minutes!
-They make a really tasty dessert for Easter or family celebrations that the kids can participate in!
+They make a really tasty dessert for family celebrations that the kids can participate in!

 Using only 2 ingredients means they have to be ”quality” ingredients

 While these jam tarts are simple to make, the taste will only shine if you take care to use quality ingredients.

 Jam tarts are a classic British dessert.
 Traditionally the dough is a “shortbread dough”, which is quite easy to make actually.
 Because I wanted to make this kid-friendly and super simple, I opted for store bought dough.